 Many networks in biology and social science are noisy and incomplete, leading to common challenges like link prediction and denoising.
 Difficulties lie at the proper learning of network organization based on observable data.
 Recently, generative models of networks, say stochastic block models [27], are very popular in computational social science.
 Nevertheless, such models are not widely used in biological context yet, presumably because of the lack of gold standard for validation.

+[[For me this whole section has been written from the point of view that algorithms are the common points for transfer of information rather than ideas from different fields - Do we want to focus on the ideas or the algorithms - For example, from the experimentalists perspective, does it matter that the algorithms are transferrable - For them, it is more important that some biological problems could be solved because of insights gained in other fields - ANS]]

 Comparison of Mechanistic networks for gaining intuition